BhushGb/Spike-Runner/Spike-Runner-Player's-Guide/README.md

-# Spike Runner Player's Guide – Learning & Demonstration Project
+# Spike Runner Player's Guide

 This repository is a **learning and demonstration project** focused on applying the Microsoft Writing Style Guide to technical and user documentation.